MithraBijumon/LS---Web-Dev/Week 2/Assignment.md

   - Channel name
   - Views + Time info (for e.g. 1.2M views · 2 days ago)
 - The video cards should be aligned using **Flexbox** or **CSS Grid**
 - A **Footer** (optional, but encouraged).
 The footer is optional but good practice for completeness.
+(For e.g. © 2025 YourName.
+Built with React.)
 It can include:
   - Your name or team name
   - A copyright line
   - Social media links (dummy)
   - A link to your GitHub repo

-For e.g. © 2025 YourName.
-Built with React.

 ### React Concepts